sherpalabsio/local_sherpa/README.md

 Use `sherpa edit`.
 It opens the env file in your default editor then trusts it automatically when you close it.

-You can untrust a directory with `sherpa untrust`.
+You can untrust an env file with `sherpa untrust`.

 ### Loading envs from parent directories automatically